Golden Horns of Gallehus: First horn

-The longer horn was discovered on July 20, 1639 by a peasant girl named Kirsten Svendsdatter in the village of Gallehus, near Møgeltønder, Denmark when she saw it protrude above the ground.
+The longer horn was discovered on 20 July 1639 by a peasant girl named Kirsten Svendsdatter in the village of Gallehus, near Møgeltønder, Denmark when she saw it protrude above the ground.
 She wrote a letter to King Christian IV of Denmark who retrieved it and in turn gave it to the Danish prince Christian, who refurbished it into a drinking-horn, adding a golden pommel to be screwed on at the narrow end to close it up.

 The Danish antiquarian Olaus Wormius wrote a treatise named De aureo cornu on the first Golden Horn in 1641.

 The first preserved sketch of the horn comes from this treatise.
 Wormius notes that he had not seen the horn in the state in which it was found, and it cannot now be determined whether the rim and the narrow segments devoid of ornamentation were modern additions like the pommel.

 In 1678, the horn was described in the Journal des Savants.

 Second horn

-About 100 years later on April 21, 1734 the other (shorter, damaged) horn was found by Erich Lassen not far from the first horn.
+About 100 years later on 21 April 1734 the other (shorter, damaged) horn was found by Erich Lassen not far from the first horn.
 He gave it to the count of Schackenborg who in turn delivered it to King Christian VI of Denmark and received 200 rigsdaler in return.
 From this moment both horns were stored at Det kongelige Kunstkammer (The Royal Chamber of Art) at Christiansborg, currently the Danish Rigsarkivet (national archive).
 The shorter horn was described in a treatise by archivist Richard Joachim Paulli in the same year.

 Burglary and destruction

 Original horns

-On May 4, 1802, the horns were stolen by a goldsmith and watchmaker named Niels Heidenreich from Foulum, who entered a storage area containing the horns using forged keys.
+On 4 May 1802 the horns were stolen by a goldsmith and watchmaker named Niels Heidenreich from Foulum, who entered a storage area containing the horns using forged keys.
 Heidenreich took the horns home and melted them down to recycle the gold.
 The theft was discovered the next day and a bounty of 1,000 rigsdaler was advertised in the papers.

-The grandmaster of the goldsmiths guild, Andreas Holm, suspected that Heidenreich had been involved, since he had tried to sell Holm forged “pagodas” (Indian coins with god motifs), made from bad gold mixed with brass.
+The grandmaster of the goldsmiths' guild, Andreas Holm, suspected that Heidenreich had been involved, since he had tried to sell Holm forged "pagodas" (Indian coins with god motifs), made from bad gold mixed with brass.
 Holm and his colleagues had kept watch on Heidenreich and saw him dump coin stamps in the town moat.
-He was arrested on April 27, 1803, and confessed on April 30.
-On June 10, Heidenreich was sentenced to prison, and not released until 1840.
+He was arrested on 27 April 1803 and confessed on 30 April.
+On 10 June Heidenreich was sentenced to prison, and not released until 1840.
 He died four years later.
 His buyers returned the recycled gold, which ended up in coins, not copies of the horns.

-However, a set of plaster casts of the horns had been made for a cardinal in Rome, but they had already been lost in a shipwreck off the Corsican coast.
+A set of plaster casts of the horns had been made for a cardinal in Rome, but they had already been lost in a shipwreck off the Corsican coast.
 Approximate copies were instead created from sketches.
 The horns pictured above are newer copies, made in 1980.